-CTLS Licence Class Licence Class Subclass Restrictions Authorized Activities (if authorized by licence) Notes seeds to a licensed nursery Sell or distribute cannabis products other than plants or seeds to a hospital employee authorized to use cannabis for medical purposes Analytical Testing N/A All samples of a lot or batch of cannabis must be destroyed within 90 days of the completion of the testing If testing is not started within 120 days of sample receipt, samples must be destroyed Possess cannabis Alter the chemical or physical properties of the cannabis for the purposes of testing Research N/A For the purpose of research, possess, produce, and transport, send, or deliver cannabis between sites that are authorized by the licence Sell cannabis plants or seeds to a cultivator, another researcher, cannabis drug licence holders, the Minister, exemption holder • In general, research licence holders will be required to destroy all cannabis in their possession upon the completion of their research project as part of the terms and conditions of their licence.
-They may be authorized to conducted limited sale and distribution activities such as the sale of cannabis plants and seeds to another researcher or a cultivation licence holder.
+CTLS Licence Class Licence Class Subclass Restrictions Authorized Activities (if authorized by licence) Notes seeds to a licensed nursery Sell or distribute cannabis products other than plants or seeds to a hospital employee authorized to use cannabis for medical purposes Analytical Testing Testing N/A All samples of a lot or batch of cannabis must be destroyed within 90 days of the completion of the testing If testing is not started within 120 days of sample receipt, samples must be destroyed Possess cannabis Alter the chemical or physical properties of the cannabis for the purposes of testing Research fg A/A For the purpose of research, possess, produce, and transport, send, or deliver cannabis between sites that are authorized by the licence Sell cannabis plants or seeds to a cultivator, another researcher, cannabis drug licence holders, the Minister, exemption holder In general, research licence holders will be required to destroy all cannabis in their possession upon the completion of their research project as part of their research project as part of the terms and conditions of their licence.
+They may be authorized to conducted limited sale and distribution activities such as the sale of cannabis plants and seeds to a nother researcher or a cultivation licence holder.